gherlein/localdev/README.md

 ### Build Issues

-**Out of Memory (OOM) errors during npm installs:**
+**Out of Memory (OOM) errors during build:**
+- **macOS users**: The Podman machine needs sufficient memory.
+See [Configuring Podman Machine Memory](#configuring-podman-machine-memory-macos) for setup instructions.
-- The Makefile sets `--memory=16g` to prevent this
+- The Makefile sets `--memory=16g` for the build process
-- If you still encounter issues, increase available memory
+- If you see "signal: killed" during Go tool installations, increase Podman machine memory to 16GB
+- Symptoms include compilation failures for `buf`, `protoc-gen-go`, or other Go tools

 **Architecture detection fails:**
 - Manually set `TARGETARCH=amd64` or `TARGETARCH=arm64`